gkjohnson/travel-photo-visualization/photo-visualization/README.md

 Run `node index.js --dest=".../dest.json"` with the arguments described below to generate a JSON file that can be graphed!

 ## Command Line Arguments
+### target
+*Required*

+The source folder to read images from.

 ### dest
 *Required*

-Destination file to output the json to
+Destination file to output the JSON to.

 ### min
 *Optional*

-Javascript parse-able date string that will be used to define the min bound of which images should be considered relevant
+Javascript parse-able date string that will be used to define the min bound of which images should be considered relevant.

 ### max
 *Optional*

-Javascript parse-able date string that will be used to define the max bound of which images should be considered relevant
+Javascript parse-able date string that will be used to define the max bound of which images should be considered relevant.

 ### custom-locations
 *Optional*

-File path to load with each line containing a filename and the latitude and longitude separated by whitespace to map the a particular image
+File path to load with each line containing a filename and the latitude and longitude separated by whitespace to map the a particular image.

 ## Output
-The output file is an array of json objects that define the image name, date, lat / lon sorted in date-ascending order, and a boolean indicating whether or not the lat / lon are from the custom locations file.
+The output file is an array of JSON objects that define the image name, date, lat / lon sorted in date-ascending order, and a boolean indicating whether or not the lat / lon are from the custom locations file.
 ```
 [{
   filename: <original filename>,